anishfelixm/SpringBoot-Roadmap/week1_java-basics/JavaBasics/README.md

 How do we recognise the scope of a local variable?<br>
 How does the ccode decide which overloaded method to choose?

+## Miscellaneous

+How can you use C language style formatted strings to be displayed in Java i.e printf()?<br>
+How can we make a variable value permanent/final after initializing some value to it?

 ---

 ### Checkpoint Code